The Flask Mega-Tutorial Part VIII: Followers

 ...

-• If the user is viewing his or her own profile, the "Edit" link shows as before.
+• If the user is viewing their own profile, the "Edit" link shows as before.

 • If the user is viewing a user that is not currently followed, the "Follow" form shows.